Why Wisdom Tooth Extraction is Necessary

 Schedule Your Consultation

 Schedule a consultation today to determine your best choices.
 During a consultation, patients meet with their surgeon and the staff to discuss procedure options in more detail.
-Patients may ask questions about desired outcome as well as view before and after photos of similar procedures.
+Patients may ask questions about desired outcomes as well as view before and after photos of similar procedures.